n1o/n1o.github.io/content/posts/nixos-for-hobby-project.md

 }
 ```

-This tells Nixos to run django container as a systemd daemon.
+This tells Nixos to run ```django``` container as a systemd daemon.

 # Release or CI/CD

-I store all my code in a single repository at Github.
-I have github action that runs every time I create a new git Tag.
-This action collects static Django assets, builds my Docker Image that is pushed to Githubs Container Repository, replace ```$TAG``` above for the right value and copy the nixos configuration files trough SCP to the server.
-As the last step on the server it executes ```nixos-rebuild switch```
+I store all my code in a single GitHub repository.
+I have a GitHub action that runs every time I create a new Git tag.
+This action collects static Django assets, builds my Docker image, which is then pushed to GitHub's Container Repository.
+It replaces the ```$TAG``` placeholder with the appropriate value and copies the NixOS configuration files to the server through SCP.
+Finally, on the server, it executes ```nixos-rebuild switch``` as the last step.
+And the new version is live.
+And if the switch fails than we stay at the version as before.

+# Is NixOS for your
+Yes it is!
+Ok so it has some gotchas but if I compare to tools I used before this is a definite improvement.

+# Disclaimer
+I did write this article, but since my writing is far from being perfect I used Chat GPT to improve my writing.